singhrahulnet/MedianFinder/README.md

     The xUnit (with Moq) tests are written to make the software robust.
 Include the test cases in CI/CD pipeline.

 ##### Immutable Models
-    The model classes are immutable
+    The model classes are immutable.

 #### Class Diagram